What Medications Are Used in Medication-Assisted Treatment?

 Naltrexone is a drug that is used in opioid abuse treatment.
 It works by blocking the receptors in the brain that opioids (whether legal, like prescribed OxyContin, or illegal, like heroin) seek out when they are taken (either intravenously or snorted).
 When a person takes naltrexone as prescribed, the opioid receptors are blocked, preventing the opioids from recreational consumption from reaching the receptors and triggering the desirable effects.
 For this reason, naltrexone is known as a “full opioid antagonist.”

-Naltrexone is one of the most popular drugs used in Medication-Assisted Treatment for opioid use disorder because of how easily it can be taken.
+Naltrexone is one of the most popular drugs used in Medication-Assisted Treatment for opioid use disorder because of how easily it can be taken and its limited side effects.
 It has minimal side effects, and it has a very low potential for abuse.
 However, it should not be given to a person who is still actively using opioids.

 Buprenorphine & Suboxone